Quantizable functions on K\"ahler manifolds and non-formal quantization: Examples: first order quantizable functions from symmetries

-Then the operator $\mathcal{L}_i-[\nabla,\iota_i]$ can be expressed as a bracket if and only if $s_i$ is symmetric in the indices $\xi$ and $\gamma$.
+We claim that the tensor $t_i$ is symmetric in the two indices $\xi$ and $\gamma$.
 The first term clearly satisfies this symmetry.
-For the second and third terms, we can locally choose Darboux coordinates.
+For the second and third terms, we can choose $(x^1,\cdots, x^{2n})$ to be local Darboux coordinates.
 Then the second term vanishes since they are derivatives of $\omega_{\beta\alpha}$.
-The third term has the desired symmetry since any symplectic connection in any Darboux coordinates satisfies the condition that